by AG (JD student)

 We change stigma by understanding and normalizing mental illness.
 Where HIV/AIDS was 25 years ago, mental illness is now.
 The only way to break through stereotypes is through knowledge and interaction.

-Patrick Corrigan, Professor of Psychology at the Illinois Institute of Technology points out that, “the most promising way to dispel stereotypes is to meet someone with mental illness face-to-face,” and that this has been proven effective through research .
+Patrick Corrigan, Professor of Psychology at the Illinois Institute of Technology points out that, “the most promising way to dispel stereotypes is to meet someone with mental illness face-to-face”.
+This notion has been proven effective through research.

 There is much work left to do, but there is a silver lining in the cloud of discrimination.
 As we continue to speak openly and honestly about bipolar disorder, we can and will eliminate it the stigma it carries.